rubyforgood/rubybythebay.org/faq.md

 ##### How do you choose projects?

-A lot of cold-calling/emailing individuals and organizations, soliciting suggestions from people we know, and from YOU in the community.
+A lot of cold-calling/emailing individuals and organizations, soliciting suggestions from people we know, referrals from past non-profits we've helped, and from YOU in the community.
 We go through a process of vetting possible projects and select based on viability of completion, need, open-source status, and general impact on business functions.

 ##### What's an appropriate project?